iandunn/regolith/docs/install.md

 ## Regular Usage

 After you have Regolith setup in your local and production environments, you can use a traditional workflow, like this example:

 1. Make and test your code changes in your local environment.
 1. `git add`, `git commit`, `git push`
 1. `bin/deploy.sh`
 1. Verify the changes work on production.

-When you want to refresh you development environment from production, you can run `bin/sync-production-content.sh`, and then repeat the process above to deploy more code.
+Periodically, when you want to refresh the content in your development environment from the production site, you can run `bin/sync-production-content.sh`.